“If you’re done having babies and you feel moments of sadness, don’t be ashamed. It’s okay to feel both confidence and sadness.

 I thought about why I get so sad about the baby period and I think it’s because I feel life with my kids is just going so fast.
 I want to be a better mother.
 I regret the mistakes I’ve made over the years.
 The baby period was a time of innocence and infancy both of my children and of my motherhood.
 The chalkboard was clean.

-The reality is that I don’t get a do-over on the mistakes I’ve made in motherhood.
+The reality is I don’t get a do-over on the mistakes I’ve made in motherhood.
 But every day I get another chance to do better in my motherhood.

 We may be done growing babies, but we are not done growing in our motherhood.